Fitness enthusiasts think outside the gym during coronavirus

 Studio owners and fitness instructors are having to adjust too as they make the shift to teaching online.
 The Coalition of Health and Fitness Leaders, a group of fitness, nutrition and wellness industry representatives recently formed in response to the new coronavirus, hosted an online panel Thursday to provide guidance for instructors.

-Countless people around the country who have been cooped up inside as their companies mandate work-at-home policies and their fitness centres shut down are getting creative with their workout routines.
+Countless people across the country who have been cooped up inside as their companies mandate work-at-home policies and their fitness centres shut down are getting creative with their workout routines.

 Many are turning to online classes, grabbing bleach bottles as makeshift weights, or taking cues from YouTube challenges showing how to do crunches with furniture or turn a kitchen floor into a treadmill by soaping up the tiling.